kumarlabgit/MyESL/README.md

 	git clone https://github.com/kumarlabgit/MyESL
 	cd MyESL

 #### MyESL pipeline uses the same directives as MyESL.exe.
-To perform an analysis using the example dataset, only replacing `MyESL.exe` with `python MyESL.py`
+To analyze the example dataset, only replace `MyESL.exe` with `python MyESL.py`.
+To analyze datasets using MyESL on MacOS, users need to download `MyESL.zip` using this link and use `./MyESL` instead of `MyESL.exe`.
+All other directives are the same for Windows, Linux, and MacOS.

 ## References ##
 If you use MyESL in your research, please cite our articles: